Where is it?

 It’s one of the fastest tracks on the calendar, with cars accelerating from the La Source hairpin, going flat out through Eau Rouge and onto the main straight, Kemmel.
 After a technical section the cars then begin another fast run along Blanchemont before the chicane at the start / finish straight.

-The Belgium Grand prix is held on the longest track on the F1 calendar at just over 7KM.
+The Belgian Grand prix is held on the longest track on the F1 calendar at just over 7KM.

 What sort of race can we expect?